Deciduous fruit is comprised of pome fruit and stone fruit.

 - Pome fruit: apples, pears

-- Stone fruit: peaches, nectarines, plums, apricots
+- Stone fruit: peaches, nectarines, plums, apricots, cherries

 Also included in the deciduous fruit category are grapes (see “Table grapes“), quinces, cherries, Persimmons, pomegranates (see the “Berries and exotic fruit” page) and figs.